INNOVATION THROUGH AUTOMATION

 Welding Fixtures

-The infinite variety of possibilities for a weldment’s shape, size, and weight requires unique, custom-engineered fixturing solutions for each application.
-Midwest Engineered Systems’ in-house technical capabilities give us the ability to design robust fixtures for the automation projects we build for our customers, no matter how complicated and deliver a turnkey production line integrated solution.
+One of the most important keys to success in designing and building automated robotic welding systems is the ability to properly hold pre-tacked assemblies or capture multiple components for welding.
+Additionally, the infinite variety of possibilities for a weldment’s shape, size and weight requires unique, custom-engineered fixturing solutions for each application.
+Midwest Engineered Systems engineering capabilities give us the ability to design robust fixtures for welding automation projects regardless of the complexity and deliver a turn-key production line integrated solution.

 Hydraulic Welding Fixtures

 Hydraulic welding fixtures use hydraulic fluid to power clamps or grippers to reliably hold machine parts and other metals that will be welded together.
-Using hydraulics with welding fixtures permits a level of robotic precision and highly-repeatable part positioning that just isn’t possible with manual welding fixtures.
+Using hydraulics with welding fixtures permits a level of robotic precision and highly repeatable part positioning that just isn’t possible with manual welding fixtures.
 Automated hydraulic welding fixtures run dependably and are capable of holding parts without causing metal distortions while offering trustworthy repeatability.

 Pneumatic Welding Fixtures